kaylanw4/ECE253_144p/README.md

 For generating your dataset for fog and low light correction, follow the scripts in fog_lowLight.ipynb file.
 There is a systematic way you can change the output and inpur directories according to your structures.
 This will help you to systematically build your dataset.

 Now you have the following:
-Ground truth distortion free images and thier labels.
+Ground truth distortion free images and their labels.
 Images from the test set and added haze to them.
-images from test set and added low light to them.
+Images from test set and added low light to them.
 Use the same labels from the original test set directory for all these.

 Now follow the dehaze_part.ipynb file to test your images yaml files.
 We have provided a samle yaml file to help you build your own yaml files.

+For motion blur, follow instructions in the trafficsign-detection-yolov8-motionblur.ipynb file to train, validate, and test the motion blur methods.